 If you're a spoon, your hips are much wider than your bust and have a shelf-like appearance.
 Your best assets are your lower legs and arms, so make sure to show them off!
-The trick to picking a bikini is finding a one that minimizes the attention to your tummy and hips.
+The trick to picking the right bikini is to find one that minimizes the attention to your tummy and hips.

 As a spoon, you should wear the following: